splendidissimemendax/bumblebee/README.md

 3. Replace the favicon.
 If not using a file called favicon.svg, remember to change the file name in your .html pages.

-3. Pick a theme and copy/paste it into style.css.

-4. Enter your timezone into the variable at the top of functions.py.
+3. Enter your timezone into the variable at the top of functions.py.

-5. Delete the example posts and their data, as well as any unused themes.
+4. Delete the example posts and their data, as well as any unused themes.
 Add header messages to the messages array if you like.

-## Adding a post/page/RSS feed entry
+### Adding a post/page/RSS feed entry

 1. Run functions.py and select the function you want to perform.